Employing a domestic worker? These are the formal contracts you need and regulations you must follow.

 - Annual leave

-Full-time employees who work from Monday to Friday are entitled to 15 working days of paid leave per year (earned at 1.25 days of leave for every month worked).
+Full-time employees who work from Monday to Friday are entitled to 21 consecutive days leave, which is 15 working days of paid leave per year (earned at 1.25 days of leave for every month worked).
 Part-time employees are entitled to one day’s paid leave for every 17 days worked.